Cardikit/Cardikit/docs/developers/backend/router.md

 Cardikit's routing system maps incoming HTTP requests to their approprate controllers, methods, and middleware.
 Routes are grouped by HTTP method and support both static and dynamic URI segments.

+> 📍 Route definitions live in `routes/web.php`, which is required from `public/index.php` after bootstrapping.

 ---

 ## 🏗️ Defining Routes